run-x/opta-docs/content/en/docs/Reference/Modules.md

   Reference on the structure, input and output of different Modules
 ---

-# What's an opta module?
+# What's an Opta module?

 The heart of Opta is a set of "Modules" which basically map to AWS resources that need to get created.
 Opta yamls reference these under the `modules` field.